 Split is the second-largest city in Croatia and the capital of the Dalmatia region.
 It is a worthy destination in itself, but it also makes a great jumping-off point for exploring wider Dalmatia.

 The winter months can be rainy but since most of the activities here focus on history and culture, it doesn’t hamper your experience too much.
-Sometimes in the summer, many Split cafes, bars and restaurants can be so crowded that it’s hard to get a seat anywhere.
+Sometimes in the summer, many Split old town cafes, bars, and restaurants can be so crowded that it’s hard to get a seat anywhere.